bchew/dynamodump/README.md

                         [optional]

-Backup files are stored in a 'dump' subdirectory, and are restored from there as well.
+Backup files are stored in a 'dump' subdirectory, and are restored from there as well by default.
 ```

 AWS example